 The working prototype is box like, measures about 2" thick, 30" wide, and 14" top to bottom.
 It holds 50 ping pong balls.
 It is hung on the wall at around eye level.
 Across the bottom are five exit ports controlled by a program that releases, at random, one ball, a pause, then another, (no predictable sequence).
 There is an adjustment knob to change the speed that the balls exit.
 Between one to two feet below the "Box", a narrow shelf hangs from two adjustable cords.
 Once the start sequence is activated, each ball drops, strikes the shelf, then bounces in an upward arc toward the player, who, depending on the game, attempts to catch, net, paddle/hit towards a target, or shoot at, each ball before it can reach the floor.
-I suppose it'd be along the lines of having a pool table, ping pong table, or foosball, only with an electronic taskmaster.
+I suppose it'd be along the lines of having a ping pong table or foosball, only with an electronic taskmaster.
 Man versus machine.

 Like several people I've talked to I noticed a little feeling of elation and kind of an afterglow buzz on some occasions when I accidentally knocked something off a shelf and caught it, I guess it was similar to when a friend unexpectedly says, "Think fast", then throws something towards you to catch, or dodge.
-There is that spark of reflex action, neural transmitters firing that lies deep within, all the way back to your early civilization DNA.
+There is that spark of reflex action, neural transmitters firing a rapid "fight-or-flight" response that goes way back to your early civilization DNA.
 (Sure, video games generate similar responses, but I'm talking about using your actual muscles while standing on your feet.)
-There are thousands of tabletop games, and video games, but almost nothing in the category of, "Active Indoor Games".
+There is almost nothing in the catagory of, "Indoor activity games", only about six requiring speed and agility verses the conservative tabletop game figure (200,000+) and the video game figure (5 million).
+Playing this is a healthy activity gives you the same brain chemicals dopamine, acetylcholine, norepinephrine that cocaine, and amphetamines supply.

 From Google "Unexpected, high-stakes reactions (catching items, avoiding accidents) trigger the